Metal Search

 Zinc

 Zinc is a bluish-white metal, although most commercial ones have a duller color.
-It has a low melting point (420oC), good corrosion resistance, and a moderately good electricity conductor.
+It has a low melting point (420oC), high corrosion resistance, and a moderately good electricity conductor.

-With its excellent corrosion resistance, zinc is a protective coating for ferrous metals (iron and steel) through galvanization.
+With good corrosion resistance, zinc is a protective coating for ferrous metals (such as iron and steel) through galvanization.
 This process helps in making the ferrous metals more resistant to rust.
 Galvanized metals are suitable for car and bicycle bodies, solar racking and control panels, appliances, handrails, and water pipes.

 Lead